Iowa Assessments (Iowa Test)

-The Iowa Assessments is a group-administered achievement test for grades K-12 which measures a student’s knowledge in subject areas that students have learned in school – reading, language arts, mathematics, science and social studies.
-The Iowa Assessments were released in the 2011-2012 school year and has replaced the Iowa Test of Basic Skills® (ITBS) and Iowa Test of Educational Development®.
-The new exam format has been redesigned to better align the exam with the Iowa Common Core Standards.
-The test is also better aligned with other state standardized tests such as the Smarter Balanced Assessment exam.
+The Iowa Assessments are a collection of norm-referenced, group-administered achievement tests for grades K-12 that measures a student’s knowledge in subject areas students have learned in school – reading, language arts, mathematics, science and social studies.
+The Iowa Assessments was released during the 2011-2012 school year and has replaced the Iowa Test of Basic Skills® (ITBS) and Iowa Test of Educational Development®.
+The new test has been redesigned to better align with the Iowa Common Core Standards.
+The test is also better aligned with other state standardized tests such as the Smarter Balanced Assessment.

-Watch our video to learn more about Mercer Publishing’s Iowa Assessments Test Preparation Program.
+Watch our video to learn more about Mercer Publishing’s Iowa Assessments Test.

-The Iowa Assessments exam has 10 core sections – reading, writing, mathematics, science, social studies, vocabulary, spelling, capitalization, punctuation, and computation.
+The Iowa Assessments test includes 10 core sections – reading, writing, mathematics, science, social studies, vocabulary, spelling, capitalization, punctuation, and computation.
 At the 3rd grade level and below, two additional subtests are given in word analysis and listening.
-The number of questions on the Iowa Assessments exam ranges from 270-340 depending on grade level.
-With administration time, the Iowa Assessments exam takes between 3-3½ hours to complete.
+The number of total questions on the Iowa Assessments test ranges from 270-340 depending on grade level.
+Administration time for the full set of subsets at grade level, ranges from 3-3½ hours.

 For a more in-depth description of the Iowa Assessments exam, utilize our Frequently Asked Questions page to answer any questions you may still have or visit our Sample Questions page to see the types of questions in each section of the test.